fundter/airac-cc/README.md

     airac-cc -i 1909

 *__Note__: when using the `-i` option, this module will only consider AIRAC identifiers between January 1st 1980 and December 31st 2079.
 Therefore, cycle 7501 will be considred to be the first cycle of 2075, not 1975!
-If you want to calculate effectifity dates outside of this range, use the `-d` option (see below)*
+If you want to calculate effectifity dates outside of this range, use the `-d` option (see below).*

 Print out the AIRAC cycle identifier and the corresponding effectivity dates for the cycle that's effective on a specific date (specify the date in [ISO](https://www.iso.org/iso-8601-date-and-time-format.html) format):